docker-mailserver/docker-mailserver/README.md

 	# will generate:
 	# postfix/ssl/mail.my-domain.com-key.pem (used in postfix)
-	# postfix/ssl/mail.my-domain.com-req.pem
+	# postfix/ssl/mail.my-domain.com-req.pem (only used to generate other files)
 	# postfix/ssl/mail.my-domain.com-cert.pem (used in postfix)
-	# postfix/ssl/mail.my-domain.com-combined.pem (used for courier)
+	# postfix/ssl/mail.my-domain.com-combined.pem (used in courier)
+	# postfix/ssl/demoCA/cacert.pem (certificate authority)

 Note that the certificate will be generate for the container `fqdn`, that is passed as `-h` argument.

 ## configure ssl certificate (convention over configuration)

-If a matching certificate (with `.key` and `.csr` files) is found in `postfix/ssl`, it will be automatically configured in postfix.
-You just have to place `mail.my-domain.com.key` and `mail.my-domain.com.csr` for domain `mail.my-domain.com` in `postfix/ssl` folder.
+If a matching certificate (files listed above) is found in `postfix/ssl`, it will be automatically setup in postfix and courier-imap-ssl.
+You just have to place them in `postfix/ssl` folder.

 # client configuration